fabianperotti/master_thesis_geotec/format-cleaning-python/readme.md

 - fileoutput: output file with the clean records eg. clean-records_1.csv
 - fileoutput_nw: output file with the failing anchors/byclcews eg. not-working_1.csv

+(iterating causes unnecessary indexes columns that should be deleted later)

 ### *get_movements*
 Obtain the trips per bike when a bike changes station or anchor.